yogonza524/peeta/README.md

         </repository>
       </repositories>
 ```
-# A simple user stoyry:
+# A simple user story:
 >"As a developer I want to make a very simple test of Peeta's use to see its basic operation"

 Fact.
 Please look at the following basic example.
 This test list all pay methods availables at MercadoPago